suyashs3434567-sudo/pricewise/README.txt

-PRICEWISE — Cloudflare Workers full-stack deployment package
+PRICEWISE — Cloudflare Workers full-stack deployment package.

 This package combines the PriceWise frontend with a Cloudflare Worker API.